-These name specific people, places, things, or ideas.
+These are nouns that name specific people, places, things, or ideas.

 Maya, Paris, Rover

 Maya Angelou, Central Park Zoo, the Gulf of Mexico

 If this is the case, both important words are capitalized, and the whole thing is still considered to be one noun even though it's made up of more than one word.
 These are called compound nouns.
 How about that?